Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 The performance of decentralized FL algorithms was discussed in \cite{lian2017can}.
 Theoretical analysis on a D-PDGD algorithm was conducted to prove the possibility of a decentralized FL algorithm outperforming centralized FL algorithms.
 With comparable computational complexity, the decentralized FL algorithm required much less communication cost on the busiest node.
 D-PSGD could be one order of magnitude faster than its well-optimized centralized counterparts.

 \citet{lu2020federated} developed a vehicular FL scheme based on a sub-gossip update mechanism along with a secure architecture for vehicular cyber-physical systems (VCPS).
 The P2P vehicular FL scheme used random sub-gossip updating without a curator, which enhanced security and efficiency.
 The aggregation process was done in each vehicle asynchronously.
-The data retrieval information was registered on nearby RSUs in the form of a distributed hash table (DHT).
-All related vehicles search for the DHT before FL started.
+The data retrieval information was registered on nearby RSUs as a distributed hash table (DHT).
+All related vehicles were searched for the DHT before FL started.

+Gossip learning \cite{hegedHus2016robust, ormandi2013gossip} was compared with FL in \cite{hegedHus2019gossip} as an alternative, where training data also remained at the edge devices, but there was no central server for aggregation.
+Gossip learning can be seen as a variation of the mesh topology.
+Nodes exchanged and aggregated models directly.
+No centralized servers meant no single-point failure and led to better scalability and robustness.
+The performance of gossip learning was generally comparable with FL and even better in some scenarios.
+The experiment was conducted using PEERSIM \cite{p2p09-peersim}

 SpreadGNN was proposed in \cite{he2021spreadgnn} as a novel multi-task federated training framework able to operate with partial labels of client data for graph neural networks in a fully decentralized manner.
 The serverless multitask learning optimization problem was formulated, and Decentralized Periodic Averaging SGD (DPA-SGD) was introduced to solve the problem.
 The result shows that it is viable to train graph neural networks federated learning in a fully decentralized setting.